Preveen369/NammaPets-SBA/README.md

 ---

 ## 🌟 **Show your support**
-If you like this project, please consider giving it a ⭐ on GitHub!
+If you find this project interesting, please consider giving it a ⭐ on GitHub to show your support!